First stage of extradition hearing for top Huawei exec ends

 Homes said she would reserve her decision.

-If the judge rules she finds that what Meng is charged with is not a crime in Canada, Meng will be free to leave Canada.
+If the judge rules that what Meng is charged with is not a crime in Canada, Meng will be free to leave Canada.

 Meng, who is free on bail and living in one of the two Vancouver mansions she owns, waved to the public on the way in the courtroom.